-Dasteel’s publications include: Co-Author, “Crossing Borders: The Legislature Should Allow Parties In International Arbitrations In California To Choose Their Preferred Attorneys,” Los Angeles Lawyer (November 2013) (With Natalia De La Parra Ferreiro); “California Arbitration Act Update: CCP § 1281.2(c) After AT&T Mobility v.
+Dasteel’s publications include: International Commercial Arbitration for Law Students (2nd ed., 2014); Co-Author, “Crossing Borders: The Legislature Should Allow Parties In International Arbitrations In California To Choose Their Preferred Attorneys,” Los Angeles Lawyer (November 2013) (With Natalia De La Parra Ferreiro); “California Arbitration Act Update: CCP § 1281.2(c) After AT&T Mobility v.
 Concepcion,” California Business Law Practitioner, Vol. 28/Number 2 (Spring 2013);“Arbitration Agreements That Discriminate In The Selection And Appointment of Arbitrators,” 11 Rich.
 J. Global L. & Bus.
 383 (2012); Co-Author, Chapter on Franchising, Business and Commercial Litigation in the Federal Courts (multi-volume treatise) (West 2012)(With John A. Donovan and Frances Kao); Chapter III.10-United States, Practitioner’s Handbook on International Arbitration and Mediation, 3rd Ed.
 (2012); “International Commercial Arbitration,” California Business Law Practitioner, Vol. 26/Number 3 (Summer 2011); Co-Author, “What’s Money Got To Do with It?: How Subjective, Ad Hoc Standards for Permitting Money Damages in Rule 23(b)(2) Injunctive Relief Classes Undermine Rule 23’s Analytical Framework,” Tulane Law Review (July 2006) (With Ronda McKaig); Co-Author, “American Werewolves in London,” Arbitration International, Vol. 18, No.2, October 2, 2002 (With Richard Jacobs, QC).